SilvaTechn/Weather-App/README.md

     *Javascript

    To run the the application, make sure you are connected to the internet then:

-    Clone the repository to your local machine.
+    1.clone the repository to your local machine.

-     Open the index.html file in a web browser.
+    2.Open the index.html file in a web browser